 The books featured during Banned Books Week have all been singled out for attempted removal or restriction in schools and libraries.
 Banned Books Week illuminates efforts around the country to remove, restrict, or limit access to books, media, and other information.
 By doing this, the damage that censorship can cause comes into focus.

 SCCLD acknowledges Banned Books week by creating in-library displays of books and other materials, as well as curating booklists that feature challenged books and provide information on censorship.
 You can view 2020's most challenged books here, opens a new window and go here to see some of SCCLD's resources on censorship, opens a new window.

-To learn more about Banned Books Week 2021, visit the American Library Association's Banned & Challenged Books, opens a new window page and the official website for Banned Books Week, opens a new window.
+To learn more about Banned Books Week 2021, visit the American Library Association's Banned & Challenged Books, opens a new window page.